-The ATS468 contains a single-chip differential Hall-effect sensor IC, a permanent magnet pellet, and a flat ferrous pole piece (concentrator).
-As shown in Figure 1, the Hall IC supports two Hall elements, which sense the magnetic profile of the ferrous gear target simultaneously, but at different points (spaced at a 2.2 mm pitch), generating a differential internal analog voltage, V{PROC} , that is processed for precise switching of the digital output signal.
+The single-chip differential Hall-effect sensor IC possesses two Hall elements, which sense the magnetic profile of the ring magnet simultaneously, but at different points (spaced at a 2.2 mm pitch), generating a differential internal analog voltage, V{PROC} , that is processed for precise switching of the digital output signal.

-The Hall IC is self-calibrating and also possesses a temperature compensated amplifier and offset cancellation circuitry.
-The built-in voltage regulator provides supply noise rejection throughout the operating voltage range.
+The Hall IC is self-calibrating and also possesses a temperature-compensated amplifier and offset compensation circuitry.
+Its voltage regulator provides supply noise rejection throughout the operating voltage range.
 Changes in temperature do not greatly affect this device due to the stable amplifier design and the offset compensation circuitry.
 The Hall transducers and signal processing electronics are integrated on the same silicon substrate, using a proprietary BiCMOS process.

-Target Profiling During Operation
+Target Profiling

-An operating device is capable of providing digital information that is representative of the mechanical features of a rotating gear.
-The waveform diagram in Figure 3 presents the automatic translation of the mechanical profile, through the magnetic profile that it induces, to the digital output signal of the ATS468.
-No additional optimization is needed and minimal processing circuitry is required.
-This ease of use reduces design time and incremental assembly costs for most applications.
+An operating device is capable of providing digital information that is representative of the magnetic features on a rotating target.
+The waveform diagram shown in Figure 3 presents the automatic translation of the magnetic profile to the digital output signal of the device.